Austria expels two Russian diplomats for actions 'incompatible with status' | Law-Order

 The move brings to 11 the number of Russian diplomats Austria has expelled since 2020 in four separate rounds.
 It is not clear whether the expulsions are connected.
 Officials have said that some previous expulsions involved spying, but as before the ministry gave no specifics.

-"Two diplomats from the Russian embassy have acted in a manner that is incompatible with their diplomatic status," the Foreign Ministry said in a statement, using its standard phrasing for such cases.
-They must leave the country by the end of March 19, it added.
+"Two diplomats from the Russian embassy have acted in a manner that is incompatible with their diplomatic status," the foreign ministry said in a statement, using its standard phrasing for such cases.
+They must leave the country by the end of Tuesday, it added.
 Before Austria even announced the move, Russia already said it would retaliate.
-Its Foreign Ministry called the decision "groundless", according to state news agency RIA.
+Its foreign ministry called the decision "groundless," according to state news agency RIA.

+Russian news agencies, quoting a statement issued by the Russian embassy in Vienna, expressed "outrage" at the expulsions.
+"As in previous episodes of expulsions, this time we have not been presented with the slightest evidence, let alone proof of any violation of the Vienna Convention on Diplomatic Relations," the agencies quoted the statement as saying.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)